-- 1. On the up.time tool bar, click Services. - 2.
-In the Tree panel, click Add Topological Dependency. - The Add Topological Dependency window appears. - 3.
-Select a system from the Select a host to create dependencies for dropdown list. - This host acts as the parent for the dependent systems or nodes.
-If up.time cannot communicate with the host, then the service monitors that check the dependent systems or nodes will not run host checks. - 4.
-Click Continue . - 5.
-Select one or more systems or nodes from the Available Dependent Hosts dropdown list. - These systems or nodes will be the dependents of the host system that you specified in step 3. - 6.
-Optionally, select one or more Element groups from the Available Dependent Groups dropdown list. - These groups will be the dependents of the host system that you specified in step 3. - 7.
+- 1. On the Uptime Infrastructure Monitor tool bar, click Services. - 2.
+In the Tree panel, click Add Topological Dependency. - The Add Topological Dependency window appears. - Select a system from the Select a host to create dependencies for dropdown list.
+This host acts as the parent for the dependent systems or nodes.
+If Uptime Infrastructure Monitor cannot communicate with the host, then the service monitors that check the dependent systems or nodes do not run host checks. - 4.
+Click Continue. - 5.
+Select one or more systems or nodes from the Available Dependent Hosts dropdown list. - These systems or nodes are the dependents of the host system that you specified in step 3. - 6.
+Optionally, select one or more Element groups from the Available Dependent Groups dropdown list.
+These groups are the dependents of the host system that you specified in step 3. - 7.
 Click Finish.